ebmeds/ebmeds-docker/README.md

     $ sudo usermod -a -G docker $USER

 Next thing to do is to increase the virtual memory address space to the recommended size.
 By default, the operating system limits on a `mmapfs` counts are likely to be too low, which may result out of memory exception in the Elasticsearch.
-To increase the limits, run the following command as root (in macOS you must `screen` into the Docker virtual machine in order to set this value):
+To increase the limits, run the following command as root (in macOS you need to use the command `docker run -it --rm --privileged --pid=host justincormack/nsenter1` to enter the Docker virtual machine in order to set this value):

     $ sudo sysctl -w vm.max_map_count=262144